Let’s talk about Intermittent Fasting (IF).

 This diet is based on the assumption that your body has the instinct, like any other instinct, to control itself and to manipulate it very well.
 The other big advantage of this diet is that it takes advantage of something that no other diet does — the empty stomach.
 Exciting things can happen when your brain barrier is open and you can manipulate your hormones.”

 *Note: You do not have to follow this exact schedule.
-As long as the fasting period is 20 hours and the feeding period is 4 then you are successfully following the 20/4 (Warrior Diet) IF Method.
+If the fasting period is 20 and the feeding period is 4, you are successfully following the 20/4 (Warrior Diet) IF Method.

-The Eat-Stop-Eat Method- With this method you will eat normally for 5-6 days/week and fast completely for 1-2 days/week.
+With this method you will eat normally for 5-6 days/week and fast completely for 1-2 days/week.
 This method was popularized by fitness expert Brad Pilon.
-The goal with this method is to fast completely for 24 hours and on your “feeding” days you eat what you normally would within your calorie goal and not try to “make up” for the calories you aren’t getting on the fasting days.
+The goal with this method is to fast completely for 24 hours and on your “feeding” days you eat what you normally would within your calorie goal.
+Without trying to “make up” for the calories you aren’t getting on the fasting days.
 If you were fasting on Sunday you would Stop eating after dinner, say 7p on Saturday and not eat again until 7p on Sunday.

-I have not tried this method, but I imagine that this would be the toughest of all that I discuss due to the sheer length of the fast.
-I imagine that a measly 24 hours would feel like months passing towards the end of the fast.
-I would recommend starting with the 16/8 Method then moving to the 20/4 (Warrior Diet) Method and finally the Eat-Stop-Eat Method just to work yourself into it.
+I have not tried this method, but to me, this would be the toughest of all methods discussed.
+I’d imagine that a measly 24 hours would feel like months passing towards the end of the fast.
+Personally I would recommend starting with the 16/8 Method then moving to the 20/4 (Warrior Diet) Method and finally the Eat-Stop-Eat Method just to work yourself into it.
 Going from a regular diet to a 24 hour fast, in my mind, could be similar to trying to quit smoking cold turkey or cutting out pop completely when you’ve been drinking a 12 pack a day for 10 years.

-*Note: You would stop eating after dinner the day before your fast and not eat until that time on fast day.
+*Note: Stop eating after dinner the day before your fast and not eat until that time on fast day.
 You do not have to use these days, you can choose whatever days suit you best.